aryan-rajesh7/aryan-rajesh7/README.md

-# Hi there, I'm Aryan Rajesh 👋
+# Hello, I'm Aryan Rajesh 👋

 I am a Computer Science student at UC Irvine with a strong focus on architecting end-to-end AI applications.
 I build full-stack systems that connect real-time data ingestion pipelines, machine learning inference, and LLM reasoning chains into cohesive, scalable production environments.
 Alongside software engineering, I have a deep interest in defense technology, cloud infrastructure, and pushing the limits of local ML compute.